 Various types of rock characterize the area where the beast preyed on its victims.
 The highlands of the Margeride, in the west, are composed mainly of old metamorphic granitoids (rocks of magmatic origin) and gneiss.
 The mountain massifs of Cantal, Aubrac and Velay, surrounding the Gévaudan, are composed mainly of younger basaltic lava.
 Some sedimentary rocks are found in the south.

 The rocks forming the highlands are impermeable to water, the landscape here is characterized by gentle rolling hills, covered by a mosaic of meadows, forests, and swamps.
-The surrounding volcanic rocks are very resistant to weathering, the landscape here is characterized by a more rugged terrain, single volcanic cones, maar lakes and many rocky outcrops prevail.
+The surrounding volcanic rocks are very resistant to weathering, the landscape here is characterized by a more rugged terrain – lakes formed by volcanic explosions, volcanic cones and many rocky outcrops of basalt and tephra prevail.

 It was extremely difficult to hunt on such a terrain.
-The hunter D´Enneval de Vaumesle noted after a first survey of the area that,”this beast will not be an easy catch.”
-Horses could not be used in the swamps and the creature could easily escape in the forests and hide between the rocks.
+The hunter D´Enneval de Vaumesle noted after a first survey of the area that “this beast will not be an easy catch.”
+Horses could not be used in the swamps, and the creature could easily escape in the forests, hide between the rocky outcrops, or find shelter in caves.

 The Cantal Massif, with some peaks over 1.500 meters high, also acts as a barrier for clouds.
 The weather in the Gévaudan is notoriously bad, with cold and long winters and wet summers.
-Again and again the Beast escaped into the mist or hunters gave up the pursuit due to the heavy rain.
+Again and again the Beast escaped into the mist or hunters gave up the pursuit because of heavy rain.

 Despite all efforts, the Beast continued to kill.
-King Louis XV. was even forced to replace Duhamel, sending his own gun-bearer from Paris to the Gévaudan.
-But also François Antoine, despite his experience, had difficulties with the terrain.
-Only in September 1765, he shot and killed a large wolf near the town of Murat in the Cantal Massif.
+King Louis XV. was even forced to replace Duhamel, sending his own gun-bearer François Antoine from Paris to the Gévaudan.
+But also Antoine, despite his experience, had difficulties with the terrain.
+Only in September 1765, he shot and killed an extraordinarily large wolf near the town of Murat in the Cantal Massif.
 The king himself announced the death of the Beast.

 But just two brief months later the attacks resumed.